GaeFrogge/GAM305-Team1/README.md

 	- Better organization of discord channels

 ### Tools/Techniques Not Helpful?

+- We reflected on tools and techniques and found that there were tools available to make this smoother
 	- More so not implementing an array of tools and techniques highlighted where we could have done better within the project.
 We did not find any tools or techniques provided to be unhelpful

 ### Beta Stage Status Assessment

+- Beta
 	- Beta Stage goals were mostly met, Some last minute polish and finalizing all intended mechanics and animations for final release.
 	- Asset Spreadsheet URL : https://docs.google.com/spreadsheets/d/1sENu1GCSPzAS0iUhPI7fuPlksencdNji-TArxZgN9bk/edit?gid=0#gid=0

 ### Outline for Beta Release

 Module 5 Outline

 Hello everyone, I am doing this writeup to help us stay on pace for our beta release at the end of next week (module 5)

- -I. Programming - Primarily the enemy ai needs to target and 'attack' the player class, as well as incorporating relevant mechanics.
+ I. Programming - Primarily the enemy ai needs to target and 'attack' the player class, as well as incorporating relevant mechanics.
 Influenza should explode when near a player, Phages should shoot at the player, and Pneuma should multiply at some given rate.
 Pickups should have their separate functions, and should maybe spin in place or some other effect. and lastly, we need a base HP and HUD implemented, as well as a main menu (I will add my graphics to that system once implemented ^_^ )

- -II.
+ II.
 Modeling - texturing and animations for the 3 enemy models.
 Pickups do not need to be animated as that can be handled in the editor.
 I know rigging will be the pain that it is so reach with any ideas or concerns.

- -III.
+ III.
 Environment - Keep up the good work, its time to replace the blocked in features with appropriate assets, and not just primitives.
 I really like the direction I'm seeing here, so keep fleshing it out. for lighting, add an ambient light source, and uncheck casts shadows, then play with the amount of emission and color, it should help with the 'too dark' areas.

 Once again reach out to me with any issues, I will be happy to help with anything you may need, or any questions you may have.
 Thank you all for your hard work, and I remain excited to see what we can make together!